 (As with all posts on this page, talks are listed in order of the day’s timetable)

 Known to many of the Young Scholars, Dr Joseph Milne is a Fellow of the Temenos Academy.
 He initiated The Temenos Young Scholars ten years ago.
 Since the founding of the Academy he has been giving seminars on Shakespeare throughout each term.
 He also teaches the Christian Mysticism module on the Temenos Foundation Course in the Perennial Philosophy.

 Aside from his Temenos engagements, he is editor of Land&Liberty, the magazine of the Henry George Foundation.

 Until his retirement in 2013 he was lecturer in Theology and Religious Studies at the University of Kent, specialising in mysticism and the art of reading primary texts.

-His talk, entitled Citizenship and the Cosmic Sense, is available here as a recording:
+Dr. Milne’s talk, entitled Citizenship and the Cosmic Sense, is available here as a recording: